 Remember the inscription “Tanks are not afraid of mud” that is often found on passenger cars?
 This was the argument.

-Honestly, the debate about which rollers are better is initially stupid.
-Just because the concept of a roller, large or small in diameter, is not known to most.
-The opinion that “the more the better” has long been refuted by practice.
-Everything is simple, if the skating rink is equal in radius or more than the clearance, then it is large.
+Honestly, the argument about which rollers are better is initially stupidity.
+Simply because the very concept of a large or small roller is not known to most.
+The opinion that "the more the better" has long been refuted by practice.
+It's simple, if the roller radius is equal to or greater than the ground clearance, then it is large.

 If anything is worth talking about, then this is not about the elements of the chassis of the tank, but about the suspension designs of tanks in historical development.
 But this is a global topic.
 Including tanks of many countries of the world.
 Probably from the very first tanks to modern versions of independent suspension.

 There isn’t such a tank in the world that can’t "drive into a puddle" of bad mechvod

 In the West, the video of testing the Soviet T-72 by the Swedish military is very popular.
 It is on the cross.
 I specifically showed this video to our officers.
 I repeat, they all from the very first shots said that the guy behind the levers of this tank had no idea about the work of the driver.

 In the dispute with which I began the conversation, I have one argument in favor of the T-72.
 I asked a lot of specialists about the possibility of "shoeing" the T-64 and T-72 with an unprepared mechanized drive.
 My question was prompted by a fairly large number of abandoned T-64s in the Donbass.
 Abandoned without obvious combat damage.

 Theoretically, the possibility of losing tracks by both tanks is admitted by many.
 However, we have almost seen such a unit.
 The commanders of tank companies and battalions with T-72s in service are not aware of this problem.
 A car can take off shoes only if it is blown up or in other combat damage.
 But even in this condition, the machine is easy to tow on track rollers.